eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

 3. Launch `xonsh`

-4. Enter '@' to get tool suggestions or '`' to get predefined system message / context suggestions after commands 'toolmateclient', 'tm' or 'tmc'
+4. Enter '@' and press 'TAB' to get tool suggestions or '`' and press 'TAB' to get predefined system message / context suggestions after commands 'toolmateclient', 'tm' or 'tmc'